Royal Flush Havanese Puppy Care and Training

 Call, text or email anytime 6:30am to 9pm!

+This is the best food you can give your pup/dog throughout all stages of life.
 Puppies should be fed 3 times a day.
-I feed approximately ¼-1/3 cup dry food per serving.
+I feed approximately 1/3-1/2 cup dry food per DAY for an 8 week old pup.
+Divide this amount over 3 meals!
 Pick up the food bowl after 10-20 minutes.
 It is also a good idea to turn the food dish or to offer your puppy bits from your hand now and then.
 In this way he/she learns to trust you.
-Increase the amount of food according to the directions on the bag as your puppy grows and reduce to 2 meals per day by age 4-5 months.
+Increase the amount of food as your pups grows according to the directions on the bag, plus 25% until your pup is a year old.
+Reduce to 2 meals per day by age 4-5 months.
 He/she should look full but not round after eating.
 A thinner puppy will grow up healthier than a fat one.
 As a housebroken adult, it is ok to leave food down all the time if you choose to do so.

 I offer water during feedings to pups until they are housebroken so I know when they are likely to need to go outside to eliminate.
 As they become housebroken, I also leave water down throughout the day.
 Pups should not exercise too much after eating and drinking because they can develop bloat which is life threatening situation.